-- > your textbook,
+- your textbook,

-- > the JAVA API HTML pages, and
+- the JAVA API HTML pages, and

-- > other third-party API HTML pages as appropriate for an assignment (for example, you may use the JUnit API HTML pages to help you with writing JUnit tests).
+- other third-party API HTML pages as appropriate for an assignment (for example, you may use the JUnit API HTML pages to help you with writing JUnit tests).

-Resources you ARE NOT Allowed to Use
+Resources you ARE NOT Allowed to Use in CSC116

-- > You MAY NOT receive help from anyone or anything else that is not in the list of approved resources (above). - If you think a resource should be added to the list of approved resources (above), you must first receive written permission from the instructor so that the instructor can share the resource with all students. - > Do NOT seek help with an assignment from online message boards, or anywhere else online other than the CSC116 Message Board (Piazza)! - > The use of "homework help sites", such as chegg and Course Hero, "Al tools" such as ChatGPT, and "coding help sites", such as Stack Overflow and Dream in Code, in CSC 116 is expressly forbidden.
+- You MAY NOT receive help from anyone or anything else that is not in the list of approved resources (above). - You MAY NOT use Al tools or services, like ChatGPT or GitHub CoPilot, to generate partial or complete solutions to assessments in the class.
+Al tools and services should not be used as a starting point that you will then edit.
+The use of these services are prohibited for assessed work in this class. - If you think a resource should be added to the list of approved resources (above), you must first receive written permission from the instructor so that the instructor can share the resource with all students. - Do NOT seek help with an assignment from online message boards, or anywhere else online other than the CSC116 Message Board (Ed Discussion) - The use of "homework help sites", such as chegg and Course Hero, "Al tools" such as ChatGPT, and "coding help sites", such as Stack Overflow and Dream in Code, in CSC 116 is expressly forbidden.